 Set Totals and Game Totals

 Most totals are published as 2-way totals.
-They list one total and you simply predict whether the game will involve more than or fewer than that total number of sets or games.
+They list one total, and you predict whether the game will involve more than or fewer than that total number of sets or games.
 3-way totals allow you to predict within a range of total sets or games.

 Here’s an example of a set total games market: